isaacs/minizlib/README.md

 **Current Status: Untested Beta**  It seems like this works, but I can't be sure until I have finished writing tests for it.

+This module was created to serve the needs of [node-tar](http://npm.im/tar) v2.
+If your needs are different, then it may not be for you.

 ## How does this differ from the streams in `require('zlib')`?

+First of all, there are no convenience methods to compress or decompress a buffer.
+If you want those, use the built-in `zlib` module.
+This is only streams.

 Node's built in zlib streams are built on top of `stream.Transform`.
 They do the maximally safe thing with respect to consistent